 No, this isn’t a burning king of Dale, but rather the overpowered Lore attachment from the Mirkwood cycle.
 While 2 cost in Lore isn’t cheap, the Item can attach to both heroes and allies, as long as they have the Lore icon.
 The Brand isn’t unique allowing you to have multiple cards on different characters.
-When the attached character is used to defend an attack, all shadow effects on the attacking enemy are cancelled.
-Just like that, a hard cancel against any effects on the enemy’s shadow cards.
-The fact that you don’t have to exhaust the attachment allows you to defend multiple attacks if the character has readying effects.
-This is why a Bilbo deck from the early card pool was such a strong deck, with Fast Hitch to ready him, and Burning Brand to exactly know the damage he would take.
-But the Brand is also great on tough allies like Ents, who can set their own branches on fire to get rid of shadow effects.
+It is restricted though, so you will have to think twice before putting this on your defender, as it will take up a slot that could be used for defence or hitpoints buffing attachments.
+When the attached character is used to defend an attack, you can exhaust the Burning Brand to cancel a shadow effect that just triggered.
+Just like that, a hard cancel against any effects on the enemy’s shadow card.
+The Brand was a popular attachment on early Lore defenders like Denethor and Bombur, but the Brand is also great on tough allies like Ents, who can set their own branches on fire to get rid of shadow effects.
 The card is still included in many decks these days as it allows you to completely ignore the shadow effects, which is crucial in certain quests, especially in the Against the Shadow cycle.
 The fact that the Brand is 2 cost forces you to wait a while to play the Brand, but once it hits the table, it solves the uncertainty of shadow cards.
-This is truly the best card against the shadow effects, and I could see an errata for this card at some point to restrict it a little (maybe exhaust the Brand to cancel the shadow effects to avoid multiple uses per round).

 Not only does this sphere have the most ways to interact with shadow effects, it also keeps getting new cards for the mechanic.
 In Fire in the Night that was recently released, the Spirit sphere gained Quicker than Sight, which can discard shadow cards at the cost of returning a Silvan ally.
 I did not include the card in the staples list, as it is too new for this, so we first want to see it get some play before it is decided if the card is any good.
 In the meantime, Spirit has a host of other cards that discard or reveal shadow cards, let’s see which ones are staple-worthy.